 If you require community transport options, please contact the relevant provider prior to travel for any service updates or measures in place.

-There are a selection of local incentives to promote travelling by public transport including bus passes; for those aged 60 or over or you have an eligible disability, you will be entitled to a bus pass that allows free off-peak travel on local buses anywhere in England.
+There are a selection of local incentives to promote travelling by public transport including bus passes.
+For those aged 60 or over or if you have an eligible disability, you will be entitled to a bus pass that allows free off-peak travel on buses anywhere in England.

 To apply for either of these passes, visit the Suffolk on Board website or call 0345 600 0659.
 Additionally, you can pick up an application form from libraries and Suffolk County Council offices.

-For those that are less able to travel by regular public transport, The Voluntary Network provides community transport options in the area including a door-to-door service.
+For those that are not able to travel by regular public transport to access appointments, social activities and wellbeing services, Connecting Communities (West Suffolk) provides a volunteer-led door-to-door service.

-To find out more information or to book a journey, please call; 01638 664304 or contact info@thevoluntarynetwork.org
+To find out more information or to book a journey, please call; 01638 664304 or visit their website to submit a journey request by clicking here.

 Travel Vouchers